stream-protocol/e-commerce-stripe-onramp/README.md

  - **Category Management**: You can create, update, and delete categories to organize your products effectively.
 This feature allows for easy categorization of items based on their types or attributes.

- - **Product Management**: Easily handle product-related tasks such as creating new products, updating existing ones with details like name, description, price etc., as well as deleting products when necessary.
+ - **Product Management**: Easily handle product-related tasks such as creating new products, updating existing ones with details like name, description, price, etc., as well as deleting products when necessary.

  - **Image Uploads & Customization**: Users can upload multiple images per product and change them whenever required to showcase different views or variants of the item.